-This guide is a resource for assessment strategies and provides information on best practices within the Department of Defense (DoD).
 Further, this guide is designed to aid Human Resources (HR) professionals who assist hiring managers in determining the most effective recruitment strategies to meet the unique mission and workforce needs in the DoD.
-The information on personnel assessment, assessment methods, samples and best practices provide sufficient, but not all-inclusive, information which can be used in conjunction with DoD Component Headquarters and field-level policies and procedures.
+This guide gives DoD a variety of assessments options that may be utilized for multiple positions which will support DoD in developing and implementing agency assessment strategies.
+The information on personnel assessment, assessment methods, samples and best practices provide sufficient, but not all-inclusive, information to use in conjunction with DoD Component Headquarters and field-level policies and procedures.